kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 $$f(x, n) = 1 + f(x - 1, n) + f(x - 1, n - 1)$$

+This result can be reasoned through intuition as well.
+To find the maximum floors you can check if $n$ eggs with $x$ drops, it will be $1$ plus the maximum floors you can check with $n$ eggs and $x-1$ eggs if the first egg does not break, plus the maximum floors you can check with $n-1$ eggs with $x-1$ eggs.

 # Implementation

 Let's implement this problem.